johnnythethird/E-Buy-Website/frontend/README.md

 # Frontend
-# 4th Build
+# 5th Build

-I've set up the dispatch states so that the program will load states depending on the current state.\
+We've reformatted the code to now include bootstrap commands and stylings to make the code even easier to make.\
-I've also a added loading screen if the connection is too slow.
+We've also created the reviews components, stars components, and color schemes for the application.